Alternative exhibition space: Alternative Spaces exhibition

-In Chicago, the exhibition Alternative Spaces curated by Lynne Warren at the Museum of Contemporary Art catalogued the scores of artists and artists' spaces to emerge during that period, including Artemisia Gallery (1973-2003), ARC Gallery (1973-), Gallery Bugs Bunny (1968-1972), N.A.M.E.
-Gallery (1973-1997), NAB Gallery (1974-1984), and Randolph Street Gallery (1979-1998).
-Earlier waves in Chicago produced the Hyde Park Art Center (1939-) and Contemporary Art Workshop (1950-2009), while later spaces included 1019 W. Lake St./Noise Factory (1981-1985), W.P.A.
-Gallery (1981-?) and Axe Street Arena (1985-1989).
+In Chicago, the exhibition Alternative Spaces curated by Lynne Warren at the Museum of Contemporary Art catalogued the scores of artists and artists' spaces to emerge during that period, including Artemisia Gallery (1973–2003), ARC Gallery (1973–), Gallery Bugs Bunny (1968–1972), N.A.M.E.
+Gallery (1973–1997), NAB Gallery (1974–1984), and Randolph Street Gallery (1979–1998).
+Earlier waves in Chicago produced the Hyde Park Art Center (1939–) and Contemporary Art Workshop (1950–2009), while later spaces included 1019 W. Lake St./Noise Factory (1981–1985), W.P.A.
+Gallery (1981-?) and Axe Street Arena (1985–1989).
 Hundreds of artists enacted those spaces, including Jim Nutt, H.C.
 Westermann, Ed Paschke (HPAC), Leon Golub, Nancy Spero (CAC), Hollis Sigler, Vera Klement (Artemisia), Phil Berkman and Gary Justis (N.A.M.E.).

-Demise in USA
+Demise in the U.S.

 Among the factors contributing to the demise of alternative spaces in the late 1980s in the USA was the reduction of public funding for artists and for the arts.
 With the election of Ronald Reagan as President came a restructuring of federal supports, such as an end to the Comprehensive Employment and Training Act (CETA) program, through which some artists found employment, and restrictions placed upon the National Endowment for the Arts.
 The net result of the rightward ideological movement in government – with its open hostility to non-traditional art – was that 'alternative artists' were not only de-funded, they and the galleries that featured them were prominently criminalized.
 By the 1990s, NEA funding was significantly reduced, and so was the number of non-profit galleries.